Issued July 15, 2020

 - Require social distancing (6-feet minimum distance between workers) unless the safety of the public or workers require deviation (e.g. drywalling, team lifting).

 - Provide hand wash stations at appropriate locations on the site such as building entrances, break areas, food truck areas, offices, trailers, and job site egress areas.

 - Implement cleaning or sanitizing protocols at all construction sites and projects.
 Identify and regularly clean and disinfect areas that are at high risk for transmission (requirements to clean common areas and regularly trafficked spaces periodically).

-- Ensure all gatherings are limited to no more than 10 people in counties in the red phase of reopening, 25 people in counties in the yellow phase of reopening, and 250 people in counties in the green phase of reopening, maintaining 6-foot social distancing, when required to meet, even when conducted outside.
+- Ensure all gatherings are limited to no more than 10 people in counties in the red phase of reopening, 25 people in counties in the yellow phase of reopening, and 250 people (outdoors) and 25 people (indoors) in counties in the green phase of reopening, maintaining 6-foot social distancing, when required to meet, even when conducted outside.

 - Use virtual meetings, and disseminate information electronically to the extent feasible.